 Empirically, your replacement ratio is inversely related to your pre-retirement income.
 The higher your income before retirement, the lower your replacement ratio.
 Essentially, people with higher paying jobs had proportionally more of their income going to retirement, job-related expenses and taxes before retirement, rather than necessities.

-Marlena Lee at Dimensional Fund Advisors found median replacement ratios by income level:
+Marlena Lee at Dimensional Fund Advisors found median replacement ratios as a percentage of pre-retirement income:

 Don’t take these numbers as absolute truth, but they should put you in about the right ballpark of how much income you want in retirement.
 Take a serious look at your financial situation and your desired lifestyle to determine a realistic spending rate in retirement.
 If you want to spend a month traveling every year, you’ll want to budget for a larger replacement ratio than if your big annual trip is a long weekend at a local bed and breakfast.